arblane/ad-manager-firebot-setup/README.md

 + Download files
     + Ad Manager.firebotsetup
+    + countdowns.html
-+ Import setup for Firebot
-    + by going to Settings > Setups > Import Setup
++ Import setup for Firebot (by going to Settings > Setups > Import Setup)
-    + Choose the file Ad Manager.firebotsetup from the location you just downloaded it to
+    + Choose the firebotsetup file
     + Click Import setup
+    + Copy the html file to a directory of your choosing

 # Usage